What to Expect

 What to Expect When You Visit an Episcopal Church in the Diocese of Texas:

-One of the great aspects of Texas, in general, is the enormous variety of peoples and cultures to be found.
+One of the great aspects of Texas is the enormous variety of peoples and cultures.
 This is reflected, not only in the membership of our Episcopal churches, but in the richly diverse ways in which our members worship each Sunday and on special occasions throughout the year.

 At the heart of all Episcopal worship is the Book of Common Prayer, and within it, the principal weekly service is the Holy Eucharist—also known as Holy Communion, the Lord’s Supper or Mass.